Hyperliquid-Balkans-Hub/hyper_erc20/README.md

-# ERC20 Token Deployer for Hyperliquid
+# ERC20 Token Deployer for Hyperliquid HyperEVM

-A simple, ready-to-use Hardhat setup for deploying ERC20 tokens on Hyperliquid mainnet.
+A simple, ready-to-use Hardhat setup for deploying ERC20 tokens on **Hyperliquid HyperEVM Mainnet**.
 Just add your private key and deploy!

 # 🚀 QUICK START GUIDE